Computing Technology for Math Excellence Logo

 Mathematics Assessment Project: Standards: High School: Functions:

-Mathematics Vision Project, Secondary 1 Student Edition:
+Mathematics Vision Project, Secondary Mathematics 1 Student Edition:

-• Module 4: Linear and Exponential Functions: This module contains 10 classroom tasks.
-Function standards addressed in Module 3 include IF-A.3, IF-C.7, LE-A.1, LE-A.2, LE-A.3, LE-B.5, and BF-A.1, BF-A.2.
-Task 4: Linear, Exponential, or Neither; Task 5: Getting Down to Business; Task 7: Making My Point; Task 9: Up a Little, Down a Little align to function standard LE-B.5.
+• Module 2: Linear and Exponential Functions: This module contains six classroom tasks.
+Task 3: Linear, Exponential, or Neither; Task 4: Getting Down to Business; Task 5: Making My Point; Task 6: Form Follows Function align to function standard LE-B.5.

-Mathematics Vision Project, Secondary 3 Student Edition:
+Mathematics Vision Project, Secondary Mathematics 3 Student Edition:

 Black line